Women-only space: Purpose and background

 Women-only spaces are a form of sex segregation, often designed to provide physical safety, social support, or opportunities for empowerment.
 These spaces may include women-only public toilets, passenger cars on public transport or women's parking spaces, gyms, educational institutions, or cultural associations.
-They are sometimes referred to as "safe spaces," particularly when created to shield women from harassment, discrimination, or sex-based violence.
+They are sometimes referred to as "safe spaces", particularly when created to shield women from harassment, discrimination, or sex-based violence.

-Historically, women-only spaces have emerged in response to unequal access to Public and private domains.
-In Western contexts, Feminist movement of the 19th and 20th centuries advocated for the establishment of areas where women could gather, educate, and organize autonomously.
+Historically, women-only spaces have emerged in response to unequal access to public and private domains.
+In western contexts, feminist movements of the 19th and 20th centuries advocated for the establishment of areas where women could gather, educate, and organize autonomously.

-In African-societies, women-only associations have deep cultural roots.
-Examples include Ghana's market queen networks, Nigeria's Umuada Kinship group, and Liberia and Sierra Leone's Sande society a female initiation and leadership organization.
+In African societies, women-only associations have deep cultural roots.
+Examples include Ghana's market queen networks, Nigeria's Umuada Kinship group, and Liberia and Sierra Leone's Sande society: a female initiation and leadership organization.
 These institutions have historically functioned as centers of communal decision-making, spiritual teaching, and female solidarity.

-Women-only spaces also exist in Professional, Academic, and religious contexts.
+Women-only spaces also exist in professional, academic, and religious contexts.
 In some regions, women-only mosques, prayer rooms, or religious schools are designed to ensure spiritual participation within sex segregated faith systems.
-Similarly, women's colleges example Seven Sisters (colleges):, career workshops, and STEM-focused mentorship programs provide support in male-dominated environments.
+Similarly, women's colleges, for example Seven Sisters (colleges), have career workshops and STEM-focused mentorship programs that provide support in male-dominated environments.

 These spaces do not go without challenge.
-While many view such spaces as empowering and necessary, others have critiqued them for reinforcing binary sex norms or excluding trans and Non-binary gender individuals, example: Men's rights activists have launched lawsuits to gain access to female-only spaces, as for example Stopps v Just Ladies Fitness (Metrotown) Ltd, regarding a gym in Canada.
-The access of trans women, regardless of their legal gender, is also sometimes contentious, both from an ethical and from a legal perspective.
+While many view such spaces as empowering and necessary, others have critiqued them for reinforcing binary gender norms or excluding trans and non-binary individuals, example: men's rights activists have launched lawsuits to gain access to female-only spaces, for example Stopps v Just Ladies Fitness (Metrotown) Ltd, regarding a gym in Canada.
+Trans women's access to these spaces, regardless of their legal gender, is also sometimes contentious, both from an ethical and a legal perspective.
 In some cases, questions have been raised about the value and legitimacy of particular spaces being reserved for women.

-These debates continue to shape contemporary policies, particularly in sports, healthcare, and education.

 Examples of women-only spaces

-Across both the Western world and Africa, women-only spaces have developed historically and contemporarily to serve various social, professional, health, religious, educational, and recreational needs of women.
-These environments ranging from banks, schools, and health clinics, to transportation services, shelters, and cultural events provide women with opportunities for empowerment, community building, safety, and leadership.
-While differing in form and tradition across regions, these spaces reflect broader global movements toward sexual equality, autonomy, and the protection of women's rights.
-The following sections highlight key examples of women-only spaces in both Western and African contexts.

 Businesses and services

-Women-only banks, such as the Kenya Women Microfinance Bank, support female entrepreneurs in Africa by providing access to financial services.
-In the West, The Women's Building in San Francisco serves as a multi-service community center for women, offering legal aid, healthcare services, and leadership training.
+Women-only banks, such as the Kenya Women Microfinance Bank, support female entrepreneur by providing access to financial services.
+The Women's Building in San Francisco is a community center for women, offering legal aid, healthcare services, and leadership training.